 Abu Dhabi will welcome 7,000 Special Olympics athletes from more than 170 nations to compete in 24 Olympic-type winter sports for the 2019 World Summer Games.
-Michigan will have three athletes among Special Olympics USA's 216 athlete delegation.
+Michigan will has three athletes among Special Olympics USA's 215 athlete delegation.

 Special Olympics USA members from Michigan

-Michigan is sending three athletes to the 2019 World Summer Games in Abu Dhabi: Tyler Baxter (Chelsea, Bowling), Nicholas Minnema (Grand Rapids, Athletics), and Nicole Roberts (Attica, Swimming).
+Michigan has three athletes competing at the 2019 World Summer Games in Abu Dhabi: Tyler Baxter (Chelsea, Bowling), Nicholas Minnema (Grand Rapids, Athletics), and Nicole Roberts (Attica, Swimming).

-In addition to the three athletes, Special Olympics Michigan is sending one coach to Abu Dhabi: Maciej Litkowiec (Clinton Township, Assistant Swimming Coach).
+In addition to the three athletes, Special Olympics Michigan is sending one coach, Maciej Litkowiec (Clinton Township, Assistant Swimming Coach), and one Law Enforcement Torch Run member, Sergeant Riley Olson (Mt.
+Pleasant, CMU Police).

 Tyler Baxter (Chelsea), Bowling